Sleippnir/Credit_risk_prediction_model/README.md

 ---

-💡 This project is part of my journey in applying machine learning to real-world financial risk prediction problems.
+💡 This project is part of my journey in understanding machine learning to real-world financial risk prediction problems.

 ```